jacobkap/crimebythenumbers/docs/subsetting.md

 ```

 In cases where we want every row or every column, we just don't put a number.
-By default R will return every row/column if you don't specify which ones you want.
-However you will still need to include the comma.
+By default, R will return every row/column if you don't specify which ones you want.
+However, you will still need to include the comma.

 Here is every column in the first row.